ribajs/riba/README.md

 ### Bug Reporting

 1. Ensure the bug can be reproduced on the latest master.
-2. Open an issue on GitHub and include an isolated [JSFiddle](http://jsfiddle.net/) demonstration of the bug.
-The more information you provide, the easier it will be to validate and fix.
+2. (optional) Submit a new demo oriented on the existing demos based on the existing demos to illustrate the problem

 ### Pull Requests